Kids and Birds

-Be a citizen scientist and report your bird observations.
+Be a community scientist and report your bird observations.
 Get involved with Project Feeder Watch: Set up your bird feeders and report on what birds you see in the winter!
 You can also join in the Great Backyard Bird Count, which happens every year in February!

 5. Take a Wild Thing Under Your Wing!

 Sponsor one of the Audubon Society of Portland’s education birds.
 Ask for it for your birthday.
 As an adoptive “parent,” you receive a color photo and button of your bird, a Wild Thing Sponsor Certificate, a personal history and general information on the species of your bird.
 Your name will also be on the sponsor bird list on your bird’s cage!